-Top Contributor G Suite for Education Forum, Google Cloud Certified G Suite, Google Certified Trainer, Google Certified Educator, GEG NJ Leader, Technology Integration Specialist, Computer Science Educator
+Google for Education Top Contributor, Google Cloud Certified G Suite, Google Certified Trainer, Google Certified Educator, GEG NJ Leader, Founder of The Suite Talk, Technology Integration Specialist, Computer Science Educator

 Tuesday, April 28, 2015

 Tech Tip Tuesday: Direct Comments in Google Docs